 What is oak firewood like?

-If you, like many people, depend on wood for heating your home during the cold winters, the best strategy is to use wood that burns well and is readily available.
+Like many people, if you depend on wood for heating your home during the cold winters, the best strategy is to use wood that burns well and is readily available.

-To cut to the chase, oak is one of the very best woods you can use in a wood stove to heat your home.
-It ticks all the boxes, being slow-burning while putting out the maximum amount of heat.
+To cut to the chase, oak is one of the best woods you can use in a wood stove to heat your home.
+It ticks all the boxes, being slow-burning while putting out the maximum heat.

 Oak Firewood